mozilla/ichnaea/docs/calculation.rst

 Unfortunately the signal strength is more dependent on the device type, how a user holds a device and changing environmental factors like trucks in the way.
-Even worth modern networks adjust their signal strength to the number of devices inside their reception area.
+Even worse modern networks adjust their signal strength to the number of devices inside their reception area.
 This makes this data practically useless while looking up a users position via a single reading.